gaia3intc/tmm_msi/models/current/mops2.0/README.txt

-TT, 2020-11-11
+TT, 2021-06-16
 This file documents MOPS-CP which added 4 new tracers related to organic carbon chemistry (DOC, POC, Phyto C, and ZOO C).
 C:P uptake ratio of phytoplankton and zooplankton are flexible and are modeled using power-law formulation.
 It was developed from MOPS Ver2.0.
+Related publication is currently under review.

 To use  MOPS-CP:

 (1) Fork all the files from T. Tanioka's github TMM branch called TT_Release. src, Matlab code, MakeFile, runscripts have all been updated.